salamcast/WebMap/README.txt

 ******************

-That's it, just not some nmap commands/scans wont run because they require root So it's up to you to set that up.
+That's it, just note some nmap commands/scans wont run because they require root So it's up to you to set that up.
 Running your web server as root on a public system would be a bad idea...